 Do you use your camera in automatic mode but feel that something is missing in your exposure technique ?
 This article goes through the advantages of shooting in manual mode for street photography.
 It also provides some tips and covers topics such as the Sunny 16 rule, the use of a lightmeter and how to operate your camera.
-(Note that this is not a course on basics of photography such as aperture, ISO and shutter speed, but on how to use them in apply in manual exposure mode).

 I) Why switch to manual exposure mode ?

-- it helps you understand light.
-Evidently, I won’t teach you anything by telling you that photography is about light.
+– it helps you understand light.
+Evidently, I won't teach you anything by telling you that photography is about light.
 Yet, many people actually never pay special attention to it as they shoot.
 They do not analyze where it comes from, whether it is reflected, whether it is cold or warm or does it slightly change from one street corner to the other.
-They simply let the camera perform its calculus and trust they will get a good output.
-A good understanding of light does lead to better decisions on the exposure to apply on selected street scenes.
+They simply let the camera perform its computations and trust they will get a good output.
+A good understanding of light does lead to better decisions on the exposure setting to apply on selected street scenes.

 – it provides more consistency within a series.
 Automatic exposure system will either vary the ISO level (Auto-ISO), the aperture or the speed.
 You might therefore end up with a picture mix with different ISO levels, depth of fields and sharpness depending on the exposure mode you selected.
 It might not matter to all, but for those street photographers looking for a constant look, manual mode might make it easier.

 – personal satisfaction.
 Yes, it is a great feeling to operate a camera without any help on exposure (or focus in the case of a rangefinder).
 Good-bye to automatisms, you are the master of light.